ashrafghiye/OT/README.md

 - The resulted plots are saved in `images`.

-- The datasets are stored in `data`.
+- The final report with detailed analysis is not included yet.

 ## References